 And it goes without saying that peanut butter has a different nutritional aspects to it than other dairy products like cheese, ice cream, butter, etc!

-Do Vegans Eat Peanut Butter?
+Can Vegans Eat Peanut Butter?

 I’m a vegan and I enjoy peanut butter!

-Vegans who are allergic to peanuts should not eat peanut butter.
+Again, vegans who are allergic to peanuts should not eat peanut butter.

-Other reasons why a vegan might avoid peanut butter: They dislike the taste, or, peanut butter is hard to find.
+Other reasons why a vegan might avoid peanut butter:

 In the US, this tasty spread tends to be a relatively inexpensive, widely available product with note worthy nutrients (more on this in the next section).